abrasive/shairport/README.md

 (If the existing installation of shairport-sync is where the new copy will be installed into, it will be overwritten;  sometimes, however, the installation is to another location, so it is safer, initially, to delete previous versions manually.)

 **Ubuntu:**
 Personal Package Archives for Shairport Sync master and development branches are available at https://launchpad.net/~dantheperson.
+A `shairport-sync` installer package is available in Ubuntu 16.04, currently in its alpha phase.

 **OpenWrt:**
 There is a Shairport Sync package in OpenWrt `trunk`.
 Also, there's an OpenWrt package at https://github.com/mikebrady/shairport-sync-for-openwrt, including one that builds back to `Barrier Breaker`.